A few New Mexico passerine birds: Families A-F

 Common Raven (Corvus corax)

 In the Southwest, these birds are referred to simply as ravens.
-This one bold fellow hangs out in a parking lot and has trained tourists to throw it scraps of food.
-Ravens' shaggy throats help distinguish them from crows.
-In one of the pictures a breeze has stirred the throat feathers, making the throat's shagginess more evident.
+In March 2019, I found a bold fellow who hung out in a Chaco Canyon parking lot and had trained tourists to throw it scraps of food.

 Canada Jay (formerly Gray Jay) (Perisoreus canadensis)